-- 1. Press and hold the M2 (or other unused) Macro Button until the LFD flashes. - 2.
-Press the OSD Button (first command exits the on-screen menu system; this macro assumes that you have not let the OSD time out). - 3.
-Press the Tape/The Bridge Input Selector twice (second and third commands select The Bridge as the source). - 4.
+- 1. Simultaneously press and hold the M2 (or other unused) Macro Button and the Mute Button until the Program LED flashes. - 2.
+Press the OSD Button (the first command exits the on-screen menu system; this macro assumes that you have not let the OSD time out). - 3.
+Press The Bridge Input Selector (the second command selects The Bridge mode as the source). - 4.
 Press the Sleep Button to end the programming process.
 You have now programmed the second macro, which may be used after running the first macro to exit the OSD system quickly and return the remote's operation to The Bridge.